 of current U.S. workers are still exposed to secondhand smoke on the job

-municipalities in the U.S. have 100% smokefree ordinances
+cities and counties in the U.S. have a 100% smokefree provision in effect

 of the U.S. population is protected by a smokefree restaurant and bar law